vrockai/pipeline-test/docs/content.md

 ---

-## Analysis of microbial compositions: a review of normalization and differential abundance analysis.
+## Analysis of microbial compositions: a review of normalization and differential abundance analysis
- 03.12.2020, _H Lin, SD Peddada_

-Increasingly, researchers are discovering associations between microbiome and a wide range of human diseases such as obesity, inflammatory bowel diseases, HIV, and so on.
-The first step towards microbiome wide association studies is the characterization of the composition of human microbiome under different conditions.
-Determination of differentially abundant microbes between two or more environments, known as differential abundance (DA) analysis, is a challenging and an important problem that has received considerable interest during the past decade.
-It is well documented in the literature that the observed microbiome data (OTU/SV table) are relative abundances with an excess of zeros.
-Since relative abundances sum to a constant, these data are necessarily compositional.
-In this article we review some recent methods for DA analysis and describe their strengths and weaknesses.

 [Source](https://www.nature.com/articles/s41522-020-00160-w)

-10.1038/s41522-020-00160-w

 ---